s77rt/multicapconverter/README.md

 Output hccapx files:
 Wifi.hccapx // 4
 ```
+## Miscellaneous
+ - Extract wordlist `--wordlist wordlist.txt`
+ - Update OUI Database `--update-oui`
+ - Locate networks locations `--locate`

 ## Notes
  - Time Gap is in microseconds
  - --group-by works only for hccap and hccapx output
  - --all works only for hccap, hccapx and hcwpax (WPA\*02) output
+ - --locate and --update-oui works only if -q/--quiet is not set
  - by default, if a capture have both WPA\*01 and WPA\*02 (hcwpax format), WPA\*02 will be ignored on the exportation process.
 If you want to export both, use --do-not-clean
  - by default, multicapconverter ignores packets with zeroed timestamps.
 If you want to process such packets, use --ignore-ts (Not Recommended)
  - by default, multicapconverter exports only pmkids that are PSK/PSK256 related (AKM check).
 If you want to ignore AKM check, use --ignore-ie (Not Recommended)